Przemek-93/status-checker/README.md

 The text file with the cron configuration can be found [here](./cron.txt)

+* main process, to run a check and send an email alert when something goes wrong run `docker-compose exec php bin/console status-checker:execute` - command will first run a checking and check all active requests, then will save the readings to the database and finally will send a notification to the saved notification-email addresses if something is wrong
+  - this command should be executed twice per hour

+* all emails sent from the platform are handled by symfony messenger (saved in messenger table queue) run `docker-compose exec php bin/console messenger:consume email_sender --time-limit 60 --limit 10` - command will automatically exit once it has processed `10` messages (limit), or been running for `60s` (time limit)
+  - `--time-limit` - running-time of command, passed in seconds
+  - `--limit` - number of processed messages after which the command stops
+  - this command should be executed 5 times per hour

 * te execute checking statuses run `docker-compose exec php bin/console status-checker:check` - command trigger a checking of all active checking-requests
     - this command can be run less frequently, few times (5-6) a day